briangershon/handycommands/README.md

 Add a newline in the replacement text on OSX (and Linux)

-  # Note: I'm using the pipe deliminiter in this example, not required.
+  # Note: I'm using the pipe delimiter in this example, not required.
   # Important part is defining nl, and then using it via: \\$nl\

   nl=$'\n'; sed "s|oneline|oneline\\$nl\twolines|" file.txt